Z0eDu/3400-group6/team_contract.md

 _Team Participation:_

-1. Strategies to ensure cooperation and equal distribution of tasks: Assign roles in advance
+1. Strategies to ensure cooperation and equal distribution of tasks: Assign roles in advance, roles will be assigned by team leader.

 2. Strategies for encouraging/including ideas from all team members (team maintenance): Do not unconstructively critize other's work, give ideas freely.

-3. Strategies for keeping on task (task maintenance): Each assignment will be given on Messenger
+3. Strategies for keeping on task (task maintenance): Each assignment will be distributed on Messenger.

-4. Strategies to get help if you're stuck: Consult each other, consult TA's
+4. Strategies to get help if you're stuck: Consult each other, consult TA's.

 _Personal Accountability:_

-1. Expected individual attendance, punctuality, and participation at all team meetings: Yes
+1. Expected individual attendance, punctuality, and participation at all team meetings: Every individual should be present at team meetings, unless indicated otherwise.
+If absent, team member should notify the rest of the team 24 hours ahead of time.

-2. Expected level of responsibility for fulfilling team assignments, timelines, and deadlines: Yes
+2. Expected level of responsibility for fulfilling team assignments, timelines, and deadlines: Everyone should be expected to fulfill their assigned duty and adhere to all deadlines.

-3. Expected level of communication with other team members: Yes
+3. Expected level of communication with other team members: All team members should speak up and be willing to listen to ideas and suggestions from teammates.Team members should update each other if any issues or questions arise.

-4. Expected level of commitment to team decisions and tasks: Yes
+4. Expected level of commitment to team decisions and tasks: Each team member should be fully committed to delivering their task well.
+Team decisions will be made by everyone on a consensus.

-5. How should a team member catch up if they have to miss a meeting: Read minutes
+5. How should a team member catch up if they have to miss a meeting: Read meeting minutes and ask team members what their deliverable should be, if necessary.

 _Consequences for Failing to Follow Procedures and Fulfill Expectations_

-1. Describe how, as a group, you would handle individuals who do not live up to this contract: Tell them blatantly
+1. Describe how, as a group, you would handle individuals who do not live up to this contract: Remind the individual kindly.

-2. Describe what your team will do if these infractions continue: Tell a TA
+2. Describe what your team will do if these infractions continue: Communicate with the TA.

 ### Team Leadership